Lost: Missing Pieces: Conception

 In November 2005, while the early second season of Lost was airing, The Hollywood Reporter reported that twenty-two mobisodes—each spanning several minutes—were expected to be produced in December for a January 2006 release.
 Zap2it reported that they would later be present on the second season's DVD set and that six would be exclusive to the DVD.
-Unlike the television series, it would not be produced by ABC Studios (known then as "Touchstone Television") and would star non-Screen Actors Guild members; however it would be produced under the oversight of Damon Lindelof and Carlton Cuse, like the television series.
+Unlike the television series, it would not be produced by ABC Studios (then named Touchstone Television) and would star non-Screen Actors Guild members; however it would be produced under the oversight of Damon Lindelof and Carlton Cuse, like the television series.
 In response to fan inquiries about Lost's approximately thirty background characters, the Lost Video Diaries would focus on a self-contained story about two survivors of the crash of Oceanic Flight 815 who had not previously been introduced.
 The Los Angeles Times confirmed in January 2006–the month scheduled to launch the series–that the mobisodes would be broadcast on V CAST from Verizon Wireless and that each mobisode would span only two minutes.
 Verizon would ultimately pay ABC $400,000 for the mobisodes.

 Postponement

 Production was delayed when the actors, directors and writers guilds refused to support the spin-off.
 A deal previously unheard of was negotiated in April, which allowed guild members involved to collect residuals.
 This agreement prompted Lindelof and Cuse to develop a storyline for the Video Diaries that would include Lost's regular characters, although not all of Lost's regular cast signed contracts.
 According to Touchstone's executive vice president for production Barry Jossen, who would eventually serve as an executive producer on the mobisodes, "They seem to be under the impression that we'll make millions of dollars and they won't".
 Variety reported that the mobisodes would be produced and aired alongside the third season of Lost.
-At Comic-Con International in July, Lindelof and Cuse announced that only thirteen mobisodes would be produced.
+At San Diego Comic-Con in July, Lindelof and Cuse announced that only thirteen mobisodes would be produced.
 They would run during the third season's winter hiatus, with none saved exclusively for the third season's DVD set.
 A sneak peek of the Video Diaries was also shown at Comic-Con.
 The new premise featured Hurley Reyes (played by Jorge Garcia) finding a functional Dharma Initiative video camcorder that had Dharma orientation films on it.
 In the clip, he films Kate Austen (Evangeline Lilly) and James "Sawyer" Ford (Josh Holloway).
 During the hiatus, no mobisodes were to be found and clips from upcoming episodes called Lost Moments aired instead, on television and then ABC.com.
 In January 2007, Wizard discovered that ABC was still negotiating the actors' contracts; thus, no mobisodes had been produced, aside from the Comic-Con teaser.
 In February, Lost's script coordinator, responding to a fan question, suspected the mobisodes had seemingly been put on hold indefinitely due to an inability to reach a contract agreement.